citizensadvice/energy-comparison-table/infrastructure/README.md

 - secrets

-Secrets are set in GH for each environment.
-To be used by the deployment, secrets have to be explicitly referenced in the helm deployment action
+Secrets set in GH environments are automatically passed to the helm chart which deploys them as a K8s secret.

 ## Deployment